-Faculty Saskatchewan High School Requirements Additional requirements Education (U of R) or Indigenous Education (FNUniv) Minimum 65% average using the following courses: • English Language Arts A301 • English Language Arts B301 • Two courses from Category A (Maths & Sciences) or Category B (Languages & Social Sciences) • One course from Category A (Maths & Sciences), Category B (Languages & Social Sciences), or Category C (Other Approved Courses) BEd Elementary One of Workplace and Apprenticeship Mathematics 30, Foundations of Mathematics 30, or Pre-Calculus 30 BEd Secondary with major or minor in Math or Physics Pre-Calculus 30 BEd Secondary with major or minor in Chemistry Pre-Calculus 30, Chemistry 30, and Physics 30 Indigenous Education Interview is required.
-Bac en éducation (élémentaire, secondaire et français de base) Pour être admis.e en 1re année, il faut: avoir réussi le cours français immersion 30 ou français fransaskois A30 ou B30 ou passer le test "French Pre-Assessment Registration Test" du Programme d'études francophones et interculturelles et obtenir le niveau FRN 201 ou plus.
-Conjoint BEd/ BKin Program Applicants must meet the admission criteria for both the Faculty of Education and the Faculty of Kinesiology and Health Studies (BKin).
-Conjoint BMusEd/BMus Program Applicants must meet the admission criteria for both the Faculty of Education and the Faculty of Media, Art, and Performance.
-Conjoint BEd/BSc Program Applicants must meet the admission criteria for both the Faculty of Education and the Faculty of Media, Art, and Performance.
-Engineering and Applied Science (U Of R) Minimum averages:70-89.99% - admitted to general major, or 90% or higher - admitted to major of choice Using the following courses: English Language Arts A301 English Language Arts B301 Pre-Calculus 30 or Calculus 30 Chemistry 30 Physics 30 Engineering Qualifying Applicants that are missing one subject used for admission will be admitted to Engineering Qualifying with conditions placed on their admission.
+Faculty Saskatchewan High School Requirements Additional Requirements BEd Elementary One of Workplace and Apprenticeship Mathematics 30, Foundations of Mathematics 30, or Pre-Calculus 30 BEd Secondary with major or minor in Math Pre-Calculus 30 BEd Secondary with major or minor in Chemistry Pre-Calculus 30, Chemistry 30, and Physics 30 BEd Secondary with major or Minor in Physics Pre-Calculus 30 and Physics 30 Minimum 65% average using the following courses: • English Language Arts A301 Indigenous Education Interview is required.
+Education (U of R) or Indigenous Education (FNUniv) English Language Arts ASO1 Two courses from Category A (Maths & Sciences) or Category B (Languages & Social Sciences) One course from Category A (Maths & Sciences), Category B (Languages & Social Sciences), or Category C (Other Approved Courses) Bac en éducation (élémentaire, secondaire et français de base) Pour être admis.e en 1re année, il faut: avoir réussi le cours français immersion 30 ou français fransaskois A30 ou B30 ou passer le test "French Pre-Assessment Registration Test" du Programme d'études francophones et interculturelles et obtenir le niveau FRN 201 ou plus.
+Conjoint BEd/ BKin Program Students applying into the Joint BEd/ BKin Program must meet the admission criteria for both the Faculty of Education and the Faculty of Kinesiology and Health Studies (BKin).
+Conjoint BEd/BSc Program Students applying into the Joint BEd/ BSc Program must meet the admission criteria for both the Faculty of Education and the Faculty of Science.
+Conjoint BMusEd/BMus Program Students applying to the conjoint BMusEd/BMus Program must meet the admission cri- teria for both the Faculty of Education (BMusED) and the Faculty of Media, Art, and Performance (BMus).
+Engineering and Applied Science (U Of R) Minimum averages: • 70-89.99% - admitted to general major, or • 90% or higher - admitted to major of choice Using the following courses: • English Language Arts A301 • English Language Arts B301 • Pre-Calculus 30 or Calculus 30 • Chemistry 30 • Physics 30 Engineering Qualifying Applicants that are missing one subject used for admission will be admitted to Engineering Qualifying with conditions placed on their admission.
 Applicants must still have an average of 70% on the remaining four courses used for admission.